Nikka Costa

-Domenica "Nikka" Costa (born 4 June 1972) is an American singer whose music combines elements of pop, soul, and blues.
+Domenica "Nikka" Costa (born June 4, 1972) is an American singer whose music combines elements of pop, soul, and blues.
 She also had a career as a child singer starting in the early 1980s.
 She is the daughter of music producer Don Costa.

 Early life

-Nikka Costa was born in Tokyo, Japan.
-Her father, Don Costa, was a producer and musician.
-During her childhood, Costa was surrounded by famous musicians and traveled around the world with her father.
+Nikka Costa was born in Tokyo, Japan to Italian-American parents.
+She was musically-inspired from childhood, often surrounded by famous and talented artists as she traveled the world with her father, the well-known producer and musician Don Costa.

-At age five, Costa recorded a single with Hawaiian singer Don Ho.
-Italian producers, Danny B. Besquet and Tony Renis, were working with her father on the album Don Costa Plays the Beatles when they had a brainstorm to produce an album with Nikka singing, while her father played acoustic guitar.
-The album was well received in Europe and Costa became known as a child star.
+At age five, Nikka recorded a single with Hawaiian singer Don Ho.
+In early 1981, two Italian producers, Danny B. Besquet and Tony Renis, were working with her father on his album Don Costa Plays the Beatles when they were inspired to record an album featuring Nikka's vocals, with her father accompanying on guitar.
+The album would go on to be well-received in Europe, and Costa became known as a child star.
 At age 9, Costa sang with Frank Sinatra in an appearance on the lawn of the White House.

-Costa's career as a recording artist under her own name started in 1981, when she recorded the song "(Out Here) On My Own" (from the movie Fame).
+In 1981, Costa's career as a primary recording artist began when she recorded the song "(Out Here) On My Own" (from the movie Fame), featuring her father Don Costa.
 The single reached No. 72 in Germany, No. 7 in Switzerland, No. 32 in the Netherlands, No. 13 in the Flanders region of Belgium., and No. 1 in Italy.
-The album Nikka Costa was released outside the U.S. in 1981.
-Costa toured the world.
-Her second album Fairy Tales (cuentos de hadas) was released in 1983.
+The album Nikka Costa was released, outside of the U.S., in 1981.
+Costa would subsequently tour the world.
+Her second album, Fairy Tales (cuentos de hadas), was released in 1983.
 Don Costa died of a heart attack shortly after the album was recorded.
 The pop album Here I Am...
 Yes, It's Me was released to fulfill a contractual obligation in 1989.

-After graduating from high school, Costa decided to move away from pop and moved toward funk and soul, becoming influenced by Motown artists.
+After graduating from high school, Costa decided to move away from pop music and towards R&B, funk and soul, being especially influenced by Motown artists.

 Adult career

-While already a music business veteran, in the early 1990s, Costa transitioned away from childhood pop to mature soul.
-She married Australian producer/songwriter Justin Stanley and moved to his country.
-(Costa and Stanley now have a daughter named Sugar McQueen.)
-While in Australia, Costa began writing her own songs and formed a "happy funk" band called Little Mona & the Shag Daddies, which broke up after four gigs in Sydney.
-Costa's next venture was a band called Sugarbone, which toured Australia in 1994.
-Costa describes the experience as "It was really scary to unveil it, but the reaction was good.
+In the early 1990s, while already a music business veteran, Costa transitioned away from her childhood of pop music to a more mature soul style.
+She married Australian producer/songwriter Justin Stanley and moved to his home country; the couple would eventually have a daughter named Sugar McQueen.
+While in Australia, Costa began writing songs and formed a "happy funk" band called Little Mona & the Shag Daddies, which broke up after four gigs in Sydney.

+At age 22, Costa's next venture was a band called Sugarbone, which toured Australia in 1994; of the experience, Costa related that "It was really scary to unveil it, but the reaction was good.
 It helped my confidence."
-After Sugarbone, she signed to the Mushroom label in Australia.
-In 1996, Costa released the album Butterfly Rocket in Australia.
-The record led to a nomination for ARIA Music Awards Breakthrough Artist in 1996 and Best Female Artist in 1997.
+After touring with Sugarbone, she signed to the Mushroom Records label in Australia.
+In 1996, she released the album Butterfly Rocket in Australia, which earned her a nomination for the ARIA Music Award for "Breakthrough Artist" in that same year, and "Best Female Artist" the following year, in 1997.